-c.
+d.
 Real Assets

-This component includes a spectrum of illiquid investment strategies that represent interests directly in or derived from physical, real assets.
-In aggregate, this component will tend to produce returns in-line with Stabilized Growth, but the characteristics will vary from strategy to strategy and the component bears the unique attributes of private markets investments (e.g., pacing studies, lagged reporting, etc.).
+This component includes a spectrum of liquid and illiquid investment strategies that represent interests directly in or derived from physical, real assets.
+In aggregate, this component will tend to produce returns in-line with a lower volatility growth exposure, but the characteristics will vary from strategy to strategy and the component bears the unique attributes of private markets investments (e.g., pacing studies, lagged reporting, etc.).